 One note - it's important to always understand that stock company dividends are not guaranteed and are generally declared each quarter by the board of directors.
 Companies have reduced or eliminated dividends in the past.

 While many people have heard of the word "annuity," sometimes people have heard the wrong things.
 There are many types of annuities for various purposes.
-For our purpose here, a Fixed Interest Annuity (FIA) refers to a deposit with an insurance company that pays a fixed rate of interest, similar in concept to a CD (certificate of deposit) at a bank*.
+For our purpose here, a Fixed Annuity (FA) refers to a deposit with an insurance company that pays a fixed rate of interest, similar in concept to a CD (certificate of deposit) at a bank*.
 Generally the rates of interest are higher than CDs and will remain fixed for terms of between 2-10 years.
+Currently, rates are in the 5.0% - 5.5% range.
 One's entire deposit earns interest, which may be paid monthly or reinvested.
 The interest is sheltered from taxation until withdrawn.
-While nothing is deducted upon deposit, most annuities will charge a penalty if more than an allowed amount (often 10%) is withdrawn prior to maturity.
+While there are no upfront sales charges, most annuities will charge a penalty if more than an allowed amount (often 10%) is withdrawn prior to maturity.
 Therefore, it is important to assess liquidity needs prior to depositing any funds.
-Annuities are considered extremely safe and are guaranteed by the claims paying ability of the insurer.
+Most companies do allow for full withdrawals in the event of a terminal illness, long term care, or passing.^^Annuities are considered extremely safe and are guaranteed by the claims paying ability of the insurer.

 *Annuities are not insured by the FDIC.
 Instead, individual states commonly use a "guarantee association"^ to provide additional assurance.